euroargodev/argopy/docs/index.rst

     The argopy team is contemplating to organise "training camps" in 2025:

-    At  least one event would be in-person and anoter online.
+    At  least one event would be in-person and another online.

-    Overall, a training camp should be about 1 day long.
+    Overall, a training camp should be no more than 1 day long.

     The goal of these events is to train users with all the argopy features.
     Whether you're a standard, research or expert users, argopy has features for you !